 John Lawson was born in Maryhill, Glasgow, Scotland in 1966.
 In 1970 aged three he emigrated to Durban, South Africa with his Mum Josephine and Father Lex.
 He grew up as a well-mannered and polite boy in a society that respected its elders.
 His brother Alex was born in 1972 and they seemed like the perfect family unit.

-His Father Lex was a well-respected police officer and his mum Josephine worked in a well know up market store.
+His Father Lex was a well-respected police officer and his mum Josephine worked in a well know upmarket store.
 Life was very different in South Africa in comparison to the poverty of Glasgow and John loved the outdoor lifestyle.
 He particularly loved to go to the shooting range with his Dad and treasured every moment with his father.
-John's world was turned upside down when his mother and brother had to return quickly to the UK as his Grandfather was diagnosed with terminal cancer and only had weeks to live.
+John's world was turned upside down in 1977 when his mother and brother had to return quickly to the UK as his Grandfather was diagnosed with terminal cancer and only had weeks to live.

-Grandad died, soon followed by Grandmother and it became apparent that they would not be returning to South Africa.
+His Grandad died, soon followed by Grandmother and it became apparent that they would not be returning to South Africa.
 Penniless and homeless, Josephine, John and Alex were forced to take a council flat on the notorious Drumchapel housing estate just outside Glasgow.
 It was known at the time as the worst housing estate in Europe and this is where John encountered violence for the first time.
 With his soft accent and polite demeanour John attracted the attention of bullies and soon discovered an ability to take a punch and feel no pain.

 A few years later the family moved to Birkenhead Merseyside where unbeknown to his mother, John got involved in burglary, theft and violence.
 Leaving school at 18 he had no real qualifications to speak of, but he was good with his fists.
 Married and divorced young, he became a single dad to a young son and yearned for more in life.
 He soon became a bouncer, joined a biker gang, married for the second time to another single parent, moved back to Scotland had two more sons before he joined his gangster uncles in Soho running the biggest brothel in London.
 He became a bodyguard (even working for a short time with The Rolling Stones) and finally became embroiled in full time crime as an enforcer for gangsters. sentenced to five years in prison for extortion he divorced for the second time and lost his home and money before his life was dramatically changed in prison.